What Do Environmental Scientist or Specialist Do?

 - IBM SPSS Statistics

 - Graphics software

-How to Become an Environmental Scientist or Specialist
+How do I Become an Environmental Scientist or Specialist?

 What kind of Environmental Scientist or Specialist requirements are there?

 How many years of work experience do I need?

 Who Employs Environmental Scientists and Specialists?

 The table below shows the approximate number of Environmental Scientists and Specialists employed by various industries.

 Those thinking about becoming an Environmental Scientist or Specialist might also be interested in the following careers: